MicrosoftDocs/quantum-docs/articles/backend-simulators.md

 - Target ID:
   - H1-1 Syntax Checker: `quantinuum.sim.h1-1sc`
   - H2-1 Syntax Checker: `quantinuum.sim.h2-1sc`
-- Target Execution Profile: QIR Adaptative RI
+- Target Execution Profile: QIR Adaptive RI
 - Pricing: Free ($0)

 **Emulators** - These tools contain a detailed physical model and realistic noise model of the actual System Model H1 and H2 hardware.
 There are emulators for each machine - the H1-1 and H2-1 - along with cloud-based H-Series Emulator.